-Nevertheless some have already taken the lead, as well Brent Bell, a manager of Waste Management, North America's leading recycler of household waste, says:
+Nevertheless some have already taken the lead, as well Brent Bell, an executive at Waste Management, North America's leading household waste recycler, says:

 "We have been working for years to develop in India, Vietnam, Thailand, and even Latin America.
 The recent investments of several American paper manufacturers allow us to move waste to these alternative markets quickly "

 But relocate relocation is it a solution so sustainable and econological that it?